JavaScript Frameworks Overview: React vs Vue

 Continuous Updates.
 React is often associated with the latest updates for all the versions and contributions around the world.
 Therefore, the JavaScript library is less conventional and evolving in coding practices.

 Increased code complexity.
 JSX is an extension of the syntax leveraged by ReactJS that combines JavaScript code and HTML.
 It’s a somewhat old-fashioned, complicated pattern for developers.
-It’s also a bit harder to learn than plain JavaScript.
+It also makes React’s learning curve steeper, particularly for developers who are new to the concept of a virtual DOM or JSX syntax.

 Advantages of Vue.js